Senior Project: January 3-26, 2018

 Tuesday, December 5

-Informational Meeting during Activity Period in the Chapel (Mandatory; all seniors)
+Informational Meeting: Activity Period, Chapel (Mandatory; all seniors)

 Friday, December 8

-Senior Project Missioning Ceremony (during Immaculate Conception Mass)
+Senior Project Missioning Ceremony (during Immaculate Conception All-School Mass)

 Wednesday, January 3